Agrael1/card-clash-heroes/README.md

 - [x] Win screen + sync
 - [ ] Add card abilities (e.g. heal, attack, etc.) + sync
 - [ ] Add events for the field with

+UI:
+- [ ] Refactor the UI of the shop
+- [ ] Make mouse hover over the ATB bar point to the card